What’s Changed in 2026-2027 for Florida Hunters

 License Types:

-• 5-Year & Lifetime Licenses: Available for resident;, fees vary by age.
+- 5-Year and Lifetime Licenses: Available for residents, fees vary by age

 Required Add-Ons (Permits):